 Go early in the morning and late at night when you have a good chance of having the entire street to yourself.
 Some of my favorite moments in York were walking up and down The Shambles after all the day trippers vanished.

 I stepped through the doors of The Shop That Must Not Be Named and immediately thought “finally, a Harry Potter shop done properly”.
 If you’re a Harry Potter fan this is a must.
 The attention to detail in this store makes for a fun visit even if you don’t buy anything.

 2. Ghost Walk

-Are ghosts technically a “tourist attraction” and should they make the list of top York attractions?
-In book they do!
+Are ghosts technically an “attraction” and should they make the list of what to do in York, England?
+In my book they do!
 I’m a sucker for ghost stories and walks and it would be a dream come true if I actually caught a ghost on camera.
 One day…one day.

 With its long history, it is said that over 500,000 people are buried in the historic core…which is quite substantial given how small the walled inner city is.
 There are 140 recorded ghosts and over 500 recorded hauntings.
-If that doesn’t put a ghost tour at the top of your list of the best things to do in York England I don’t know what will.
+If that doesn’t put a ghost tour at the top of your list of what to do in York, England I don’t know what will.

 If you’re really into ghosts I suggest researching the haunted sites of the city before you visit as there are too many to fit in one tour.
 Visit those sights during the day to get acquainted and then come back at night, with a friend of course, and take your time wandering and taking pictures on your camera to see if you record anything unusual.